johnalison/obsidian-notes/Journal/1 October 2024 Tuesday.md

 # [[Jet DeClustering]]
 - Rerunning the jet clustering
 - reweight hT by year ?
-	- do this without PSdata and subtracting ttbar
+	- do this without PSdata and subtracting ttbar...DONE
-	- Need option for skipping PS data
+	- Need option for skipping PS data...Just commented out files
-	- Need to make ratios
+	- Need to make ratios...
+DONE
+	- Adding code to apply weights...
+DONE

 Setup new printer.